IanMcunha/IanMcunha/README.md

 - 👋 Hi, I’m @IanMcunha
 - 👀 I’m interested in Computer Cience
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Ian.mcunha@hotmail.com